carsontyler/RandomReviewGenerator/README.md

 - Both the Swagger site and website will run (`https://localhost:44385`).
 On the website, click the "Generate Review" button and a review will be generated.
 This can be run as many times as desired.

 ## Run unit tests
-- To unit tests in Visual Studio, open the Test Explorer window and select `Run All Tests in View`
+- To unit tests in your IDE, open the Test Explorer window and select `Run All Tests in View`

 ## Developer Notes
 - I attempted to implement Docker but ran into a significant issue sending requests between the containers.
 I wasn't able to resolve this in a reasonable about of time but I've left in the code from the latest attempt; however, the containers are not in a working state.